 - A licensed physician overseeing the care of a patient must submit a request directly to Double Bond Pharmaceutical

 - Double Bond Pharmaceutical will acknowledge receipt via the third-party company facilitating the expanded access program.
 The company will provide a form for the provision of additional data including at least the following information:

 - Relevant medical history, including all therapies administered to date for the relevant indication

 - Rationale for requesting access to the investigational drug

 - Double Bond Pharmaceutical will notify requesting physician of initial decision of patient eligibility based on review of information received via the third party

 - If approved, further details will be provided to the requesting physician and on-going communication will commence

 - There is no appeal process for a request that has been denied

 Currently Double Bond Pharmaceutical has an Early Access program in place for Temodex® (Temozolomide gel) for the treatment of glioblastoma brain tumours.
-To learn more about the Temodex® Early Access program, please visit this page or email Temodex@AlexaviHealthcare.com.
+To learn more about the Temodex® Early Access program, please e-mail to: Temodex@AlexaviHealthcare.com.